-So why these small changes had such a huge impact?
+So why are these small changes having such a huge impact?
 I started realizing the problem: Even when we are not loading more than one page from the SD card, we still perform the page checks every iteration, and our code pointer is a dword now.
 Why is that important?
 Well, since the program counter is now 32bits, everything is being promoted to dword when we manipulate its value or use it in arithmetic expressions, unless we do a explicit cast (like in the first “math optimization” described above).

 Obviously 32-bit math takes more instructions than int (16 bit) or byte (8 bit) math, at least on an 8-bit processor like Arduino’s ATMega328, but it isn’t the problem per se.
-I mean, there’s nothing wrong with the occasional dword-math, and you would normally not notice the performance hit in most applications, but parsing and executing Brainfuck code is a particularly scenario where it makes a huge difference.
+I mean, there’s nothing wrong with the occasional dword-math, and you would normally not notice the performance hit in most applications, but parsing and executing Brainfuck code is a particular scenario where this makes a huge difference.